shopizer-ecommerce/shopizer-shop-reactjs/README.md

 In the project directory, you can run the commands below

-CConfigure shopizer backend in public/env-config.js
+Configure shopizer backend in public/env-config.js

 ## Tested with node  v16.13.0